seng438-winter-2022/seng438-a4-Mik-Ese/Assignment4-Report.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy

 Equivalent Mutant are when the source code is modified via mutant testing, but they do not change the original functionality of the program.
 This means that this mutant will produce correct outputs and will survive the mutant testing, but it is not a bug, as it is equivalent to the original code.
 This mutant is mainly found in loops, when there is a condition to check when to break out of the loop.
-This was found in line 104 in DataUtilities.java, for the function clone.
-What this means to the overall mutation score is that it is realistically impossible to get a 100% score, as loops are essential in many programs.
+This was found in line 104 in `DataUtilities.java`, for the method `clone`.
+What this means to the overall mutation score is that it is realistically unachievable to get a 100% score, as loops are essential in many programs.

 # A discussion of what could have been done to improve the mutation score of the test suites